signalfx/integrations/apache/docs/apache_scoreboard.idle_cleanup.md

 ---
 title: apache_scoreboard.idle_cleanup
-brief: The number of worker threads that are idle and ready for clean-up.
+brief: The number of worker threads that are idle and ready for clean-up
 metric_type: gauge
 custom: true
 ---